cmb69/privacy_xh/README.md

     <?=privacy()?>

-You should adapt the message in "Language" according to your needs.
-To make extensive information available you should prepare a hidden CMSimple\_XH page with the privacy notice, and link to it from the message.
+You should adapt the message in `Language` according to your needs.
+However, language texts do not accept any HTML markup, but you likely want to add links to the imprint and privacy policy pages; to be able to do that, you need to prepare a hidden page, and enter its page heading in `Config` → `Newsbox`.

 To avoid cookies being sent from other plugins or extensions before the user has opted in, you have to make some changes to the way these